williamjacksn/blog/content/articles/2013/01/2013-01-03-data-interchange-formats.md

 It seems like whenever I get deep into programming where text input and output is concerned, I always run into problems with character encodings.
 I complain about this to my programming-minded friends often.

-I honestly don&#x02bc;t know what use the JSON output will be, but I was in the mood so I added it.
+I honestly don&#x02bc;t know what use the JSON output will be, but I was in the mood, so I added it.

 I hope to write about my web app in greater detail in the future.